jdegand/link-sharing-app-frontend/README.md

 - Handle failed submit -> need to loop through controls and mark them as touched or dirty
 - JWT expires -> log user out immediately or not ?
 User will be prevented from querying for more info, but there needs to be feedback that tells them that the JWT has expired and they need to authenticate again.
 - Unsubscribe from all observables or use `take` or convert to a declarative approach with async pipe
-- Reformat the templates with new Angular control syntax.
+- Need to reformat the templates that have the new Angular control syntax, as VS Code does not understand the syntax.
 - Best to refactor `Preview` template into more components?
+- File typing in `profile.component.ts`

 ## Useful Resources